prasannapinnam/scss-loopstudio-landingpage/README.md

 ### The challenge

-Users should be able to:

-- View the optimal layout for the site depending on their device's screen size
+- responsive landing page depending on various device's screen size
-- See hover states for all interactive elements on the page
+- implement hover states for all interactive elements on the page

 ## My process